cristianoliveira/traderepublic-challenge/README.md

  - I choosed to use Docker for local development because since the FE depends on the BE, it's easier to manage them using docker-compose and makes the development environment more consistent and reproduceable.
 Also it alloe us to generate images during CI/CD that can be pushed to a registry and used to deploy the application.

+ - (suggestion) The UI for mobile looks good even in wider screens, but I didn't have time to make it responsive for large screens, mostly because I didn't know how to present this data in a nice way, suggestion provide an design to base the implemetation.

 ## Answer to the proposed questions

 > 1. What happens in case the WebSocket disconnects?
 How would you go further to keep